ibm-cloud-docs/log-analysis/agent/config_agent_os_cluster.md

     ```
     {: pre}

-3. Deploy the LogDNA agent by using the `ob` CLI.
+3. Deploy the logging agent by using the `ob` CLI.
 Run the following command:

     ```
     ibmcloud ob logging config create --cluster <cluster_name_or_ID> --instance <LogDNA_instance_name_or_ID> [--LogDNA-ingestion-key <Ingestion_Key>] [--private-endpoint]